-46 See Mincer (1958 and 1974).
+40 See Mincer (1958 and 1974).

-Appendix 6: Alternative Education Variable
+Appendix 7: Alternative Education Variable

-In a scenario where the college did not exist, some of its students would still be able to avail themselves of an alternative comparable education.
-These students create benefits in the region even in the absence of the college.
-The alternative education variable accounts for these students and is used to discount the benefits we attribute to the college.
+In a scenario where the colleges did not exist, some of their students would still be able to avail themselves of an alternative comparable education.
+These students create benefits in the state even in the absence of the colleges.
+The alternative education variable accounts for these students and is used to discount the benefits we attribute to the colleges.

-Recall this analysis considers only relevant economic information regarding the college.
-Considering the existence of various other academic institutions surrounding the college, we have to assume that a portion of the students could find alternative educations and either remain in or return to the region.
-For example, some students may participate in online programs while remaining in the region.
-Others may attend an out-of-region institution and return to the region upon completing their studies.
-For these students - who would have found an alternative education and produced benefits in the region regardless of the presence of the college - we discount the benefits attributed to the college.
-An important distinction must be made here: the benefits from students who would find alternative educations outside the region and not return to the region are not discounted.
-Because these benefits would not occur in the region without the presence of the college, they must be included.
+Recall this analysis considers only relevant economic information regarding the colleges.
+Considering the existence of various other academic institutions surrounding the colleges, we have to assume that a portion of the students could find alternative educations and either remain in or return to the state.
+For example, some students may participate in online programs while remaining in the state.
+Others may attend an out-of-state institution and return to the state upon completing their studies.
+For these students - who would have found an alternative education and produced benefits in the state regardless of the presence of the colleges - we discount the benefits attributed to the colleges.
+An important distinction must be made here: the benefits from students who would find alternative educations outside the state and not return to the state are not discounted.
+Because these benefits would not occur in the state without the presence of the colleges, they must be included.

-In the absence of the college, we assume 15% of the college's students would find alternative education opportunities and remain in or return to the region.
-We account for this by discounting the alumni impact, the benefits to taxpayers, and the benefits to society in the region in sections 2 and 3 by 15%.
-In other words, we assume 15% of the benefits created by the college's students would have occurred anyways in the counterfactual scenario where the college did not exist.
+In the absence of the colleges, we assume 15% of the colleges' students would find alternative education opportunities and remain in or return to the state.
+We account for this by discounting the alumni impact, the benefits to taxpayers, and the benefits to society in the state in sections 2 and 3 by 15%.
+In other words, we assume 15% of the benefits created by the colleges' students would have occurred anyways in the counterfactual scenario where the colleges did not exist.
 A sensitivity analysis of this adjustment is presented in chapter 4.

-Appendix 7: Overview of Investment Analysis Measures
+Appendix 8: Overview of Investment Analysis Measures

-The appendix provides context to the investment analysis results using the simple hypothetical example summarized in Table A7.1 below.
-The table shows the projected benefits and costs for a single student over time and associated investment analysis results.47
+The appendix provides context to the investment analysis results using the simple hypothetical example summarized in Table A8.1 below.
+The table shows the projected benefits and costs for a single student over time and associated investment analysis results.